Pre-Medical Advising Notes

 U.S. Medical School Applications: AMCAS & AACOMAS

 There is also osteopathic medicine, which has a more whole person philosophy.
 Osteopathic medical education leads to the D.O. degree.
 The CIB book contains information about osteopathic schools.
-Both M.D.s and D.O.s can be licensed in all 50 states, so the choice between the two depends more on career interests rather than education (the status of U.S.-trained D.O.s in Canada and elsewhere is in transition, with a movement toward full priviledges).
+Both M.D.s and D.O.s can be licensed in all 50 states, so the choice between the two depends more on career interests rather than education (the status of U.S.-trained D.O.s in Canada and elsewhere is in transition, with a movement toward full privileges).
 M.D. education can lead to the large variety of specializations while D.O. education typically leads to more general practice positions.

 These services allow you to apply to several medical schools by submitting a single application to the service, which then distributes them to schools designated by you.
 Not all AAMC schools participate in AMCAS, so be sure to check the MSAR book.
 All AAMOC schools participate in AACOMAS.

 AMCAS and AACOMAS applications cannot be submitted before June 1 and usually must be submitted before November 1.
 Early application is strongly recommended.
 Each school has its own selection criteria, so your application may be looked at more favorably by one school but not another.
 It is best to emphasize your unique characteristics that will make your application stand out.
-Application forms can be obtained from the websites noted below.

 You should apply to more than one school.
 Certainly apply to the public university(ies) in your state and/or those in neighboring states (or provinces) which provide reciprocity with your state.
 Public universities are required to give preference to state residents and do not accept applications from foreign students.